-While actual days in the studio amount to about two weeks, there have been many stops and starts along the way due to conflicting schedules and financial hurdles.
+While actual days in the studio amount to about two weeks, there were many stops and starts along the way due to conflicting schedules and financial hurdles.
 “We wrestled with the idea of launching a Kickstarter campaign to fund at least part of the process, but ultimately felt that we’d rather do it ourselves and have a finished product to offer people before asking for money.”
-Curley laughs and adds, “That meant that my husband (guitarist Brendan Curley) and I each took second jobs and ate ramen more often than we would have liked for about a year.”
+Singer-songwriter Katie Curley laughs and adds, “That meant that my husband (guitarist Brendan Curley) and I each took second jobs and ate ramen more often than we would have liked for about a year.”

-Ms. and Mr. Curley met at a bar called A Bar in 2011 where they discovered that they were not only from the same part of the country–Washington State, the town of Home and city of Tacoma, to be exact–but that they shared an uncannily similar taste in music.
-“I didn’t believe him when he told me that he liked all the country musicians I liked, so I didn’t return his call,” says Ms. Curley.
-A few weeks later, however, she found herself in a pickle when she was invited to perform at the now defunct Rodeo Bar and she didn’t have a band.
-She remembered her fleeting companion’s words at the bar, “I could add any number of instruments to your sound,” and sent him a message asking if he would be interested in the gig.
+Katie and Brendan met at a bar in Brooklyn in 2011 where they discovered that they were not only from the same part of the country–the town of Home and city of Tacoma in Washington State, to be exact–but that they shared an uncannily similar taste in music.
+“I didn’t believe him when he told me that he liked all the country musicians I liked, so I didn’t return his call,” says Katie.
+A few weeks later, however, she found herself in a pickle when she was invited to perform at the now defunct Rodeo Bar and she needed a band, so she sent him a message asking if he would be interested in the gig.

 After a few years of playing in various band configurations, the couple, now married, formed Bourbon Express with vocalist Sarah Kinsey and bassist/vocalist Andrew Dykeman.
 Katie first approached Ambel to produce Cry About It Later in the summer of 2016.
 Bourbon Express invited Jonny Lam (Sinkane, Honeyfingers) to play pedal steel, and Melody Berger (Ganstagrass, The Berger Sisters) to play fiddle.